tourhunter-com/help-tourhunter-com/_articles-en/how_to_setup_an_agent_profile.md

 ## **Step 1**

-Go to "My Agents".
+Go to "My Agents" section.

 ## **Step 2**

-Open an Agent profile by clicking on Agent card.
+Open an Agent profile by clicking on the card.

 ![How_to_setup_an_agent_profile1](/assets/images/how_to_setup_an_agent_profile1.png)